MarcinFed/Projekt_Jezyki_Skryptowe/README.md

 ### The app stores information such as:
 * destination and length of the trip,
 * means of transport used to get to and back from the trip,
-* detailed plan for each day.
+* detailed plan for each day,
+* forecasted or archived weather.

 ### The application also allows to:
 * keep transport/attraction tickets,